graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 Each SubgraphID has a list of the Index Chains within it.
 Each of those chains has a Validator set, representing the nodes securing the network.
 Each Validator has a stake they have posted.
 This design allows for an organized way to see how much is at stake, per Validator, and per Index Chain.

-### Round Progression
+### Round Progression and Checkpointing

-- the blockhash of each round will be stored (note, we will find a way to make this less work intensive)
-NOTE: most of this should be left to the consensus section
-TODO: yeah, just turn this into how stake specifically matters to rounds
+Each round is a day long.
+A round can contian many blocks, and the block times of Index Chains will vary depending on what data is being Indexed.
+If it is indexing data from a single blockchain, the Index Chain blocks will be produced slightly behind the chain it is indexing.

+The Index Chain will have to be checkpointed to the mainnet POS smart contract.
+The simplest implentation is to checkpoint every single Index Chain blockhash to the mainnet.
+However, this can get expensive, especially with multiple Index Chains.
+Therefore groups of blocks, called `epochs`, will be checkpointed. __TODO: explain `epochs` better__

 ---